-However, effective May 31, 2020, new rules for conducting union representation elections replace the so-called "ambush" or "quickie" election rules.
-The new rules provide more time for employers to comply with pre-election requirements and to engage in efforts to maintain a union-free workplace.
+In December, 2019, new rules for conducting union representation elections were issued to replace the so-called "ambush" or "quickie" election rules and provide more time for employers to comply with pre-election requirements and to engage in efforts to maintain a union-free workplace.
 Some of the rules, scheduled to become effective May 31, 2020, were enjoined by a federal court order.
 The NLRB is appealing the ruling and has implemented the rules that were unaffected by the court's order.

 An employer should focus on year-round anti-union avoidance programs, rather than rely on anti-union campaigns that begin after the filing of a representation petition.
 This is not easy because the NLRB has created many rules about what each side can and cannot say or do during a union campaign.
 As a result, it is vitally important that the employer, HR and supervisors understand these rules on an on-going basis so that they can conduct a campaign in a successful yet lawful manner.
 An otherwise victorious employer who violates these rules runs the risk that the NLRB will overturn the results of the election.